 .
 This is a new system that allows you to visit with your doctor from the comfort of your own home.

-For the health and safety of our patients and staff, we have placed screening desks at the entrance to each of our locations.
-If you are asymptomatic for the coronavirus, you will be given a mask.
+For the health and safety of our patients and staff, we have placed screening desks at the entrances of most of our locations.
+You must wear a mask inside building.
 If you are symptomatic, you may be sent to one of the following locations for testing:

 Testing is available exclusively to those who qualify and we are prioritizing high-risk patients for testing per CDC recommendations.
 You may be a candidate for testing if you meet one of the following criteria: